BetaSolo/Interface/README.md

 # BetaSoloInterface
 ## ver1.0
 - Contributer: JackieZhai
+- Commment:
-- Commment: Create the project for testing.
+  1. Create the project for testing.
+  2. Test the button basic usage.